-The remainder of the course materials are distributed through the online course site.
+The remainder of the course material is distributed through the online course site.

 Special Course Features

-COMP 682 is offered entirely online and can be completed at the student's workplace or home.
-Students will need to order the final examination four weeks prior to the course end date.
+COMP 682 is offered entirely online and can be completed at the student’s workplace or home.
+Students will need to order the final examination four weeks before the course end date.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.